TYLERSFOSTER/rl_counterpoint/README.md

 ## Key PO Design & Engineering Insights

-### **INSIGHT 1:** *The book [Tonal Counterpoint for the 21-st Century Musician](https://www.bloomsbury.com/us/tonal-counterpoint-for-the-21stcentury-musician-9781442234598/) is accidentially written for RL training pipelines.*
+### **INSIGHT 1:** *The book [Tonal Counterpoint for the 21st-Century Musician](https://www.bloomsbury.com/us/tonal-counterpoint-for-the-21stcentury-musician-9781442234598/) is accidentially written for RL training pipelines.*
-One of the most useful desgin discoveries made by the PO in this repo is that the music textbook [Tonal Counterpoint for the 21st Century Musician (TC21M)](https://www.bloomsbury.com/us/tonal-counterpoint-for-the-21stcentury-musician-9781442234598/) is , accidentally, a very good specification source for reward design.
+One of the most useful desgin discoveries made by the PO in this repo is that the music textbook [Tonal Counterpoint for the 21st-Century Musician (TC21M)](https://www.bloomsbury.com/us/tonal-counterpoint-for-the-21stcentury-musician-9781442234598/) is , accidentally, a very good specification source for reward design.
 Its rules already come in the right shape for reinforcement learning:
 - local motion preferences
 - recovery and resolution patterns over time
 - beat-sensitive structural rules